aabbtree77/MNIST-0.17/README.md

 - Python will win over Matlab, Scilab, Octave, Julia, R, Lua...

-- Interesting projects are github community efforts, not the arXiv papers: PyTorch, Leela Chess Zero, Stockfish, Stable Diffusion...
+- Interesting projects are github community efforts: PyTorch, Leela Chess Zero, Stockfish, Stable Diffusion...

 - The interesting is also getting very costly.
 To only generate Stable Diffusion images one needs at least 6-10GB of VRAM, better a lot more.
 In the year 2023 that means buying, say, RTX4080 with 12GB of RAM.